-Classical Greek Hoplites Probably Favored Mobility over Armor
+Classical Greek Hoplites Probably Favored Mobility

 In essence, the aspis was rather tailored to mobility as opposed to heavy protective equipment.
 Simply put, the hoplite shield acted as a practical deterrent to spear and sword thrusts that must have been common in melee combat scenarios.